Frozen Mangonada Margarita

 What is a Mangonada Margarita?

-Mangonadas (also called mangoneadas, chamangos, or chamoyadas) are essentially a drinkable version of mango sorbet and a popular street food in Mexico and border towns.
-They are typically served in clear disposable cups, similar to fruit cups sold by street vendors.
+Mangonadas (also called mangoneadas, chamangos, or chamoyadas) are a drinkable version of mango sorbet and a beloved Mexican street treat, especially popular in border towns.
+They’re typically served in clear disposable cups, similar to Mexican fruit cups with layers of mango, chamoy, lime juice, and Tajín, often with a tamarind straw for good measure.

 bowl of mangoes on a wooden cutting board with one halved open and cut into cubes.